Native American Indian Dog

 Common Health Problems

 But other than this, the Native American Indian Dog should be a very strong and adaptable breed, and will be just fine in a variety of conditions.
-After all, they are a breed with a long history of hunting, guarding, and being on the move.
 Of course, you still want to provide them with ample care so they can be as healthy as possible!

 Life Expectancy

-The average lifespan of the Native American Indian Dog is between 14 and 19 years.
+The average lifespan of the Native American Indian Dog is around 14 years.
 That is quite the number!
-If we consider that the general maximum lifespan for most dog breeds is around 15 years of age, Native American Indian Dog comes out right on top with an incredible lifespan of 19 years.
 This makes them outstanding candidates for companion dogs.
 If you are looking for a four legged doggo friend to be by your side for a great part of your life, there is no better candidate than this breed.
 Especially if you consider how smart, sociable, and loyal they can be.
 And if your characters happen to match… this bond will be like no other!

 Of course, your Native American Indian Dog cannot reach this incredible age all on their own.
 They will need a lot of your help and assistance in order to make it.
 This includes plenty of exercise, a healthy and balanced diet, regular vet checkups, and of course – a lot of love and affection.
 Only with these things in place can you expect your pet to live a long and healthy life by your side.